galaxyproject/ephemeris/docs/organization.rst

 order to keep things evolving quickly, it is better to keep procedures and process to a minimum and centralize important decisions with a trusted developer.
-The BDFN is explicitly meant to be replaced with a more formal and democratice process if the project grows to a sufficient size or importance.
+The BDFN is explicitly meant to be replaced with a more formal and democratic process if the project grows to a sufficient size or importance.

 The *committers* group is the group of trusted developers and advocates who manage the Ephemeris code base.
 They assume many roles required to achieve